L-R: Frey, Valkyrie, Idunn, Bragi, Tyr, Mimir, Hel, Hod, Balder, Skadi, Thor, Odin, Loki, Freyja

 About the Book

 Gods of Asgard is a full-length graphic novel interpretation of the Norse (Scandinavian) myths, drawing on several English translations of the original source material: the Prose and Poetic Edda, Heimskringla, Gesta Denorum, and more.
 It was a lifelong dream of artist/author Erik Evensen, who realized that although Norse mythology figures prominently in comics, a true, straightforward adaptation has never been published in the United States.
+Gods of Asgard is unrelated to the trilogy of young adult novels of the same name by Rick Riordan, and predates that series by eight years.

 Gods of Asgard is a 160-page, black-and-white, perfect bound graphic novel.
 It is published by a collaboration between Jetpack Press and Evensen Creative (formerly Studio E3), and in Scandinavia by Saga Publishers International.